Cryptocurrency and crime: Ransomware

 Cryptocurrency is considered to be the "near-universal form of payment" for ransomware, a type of malware that encrypts a victim's data until a ransom is paid.
 Ransomware attacks are estimated to have generated US$1.1 billion in 2019, US$999 million in 2020, a record US$1.25 billion in 2023, and US$813 million in 2024.
 In 2024, a record breaking US$75 million ransom was paid to the Dark Angels ransomware group by an undisclosed Fortune 500 company.

+Off-chain

+Violent crime

+Some mainstream news outlets have described cases in which kidnappers have targeted cryptocurrency holders in order to compel them to turn over access to their digital wallets.
+According to reporting citing data from blockchain analysis firm Chainalysis, more than 30 such "wrench attacks" were recorded in 2025, though the firm noted that many crimes may go unreported.
+One widely reported case involved a cryptocurrency investor who escaped from an apartment in Manhattan after allegedly being held captive for weeks, during which he was beaten and threatened with death in an attempt to force the transfer of digital assets.

+Energy theft

+Electricity theft associated with proof-of-work cryptocurrency mining has been reported in multiple countries, with operators illegally bypassing or tampering with meters and power lines to reduce operating costs.
+In Malaysia, Reuters reported that the national utility company, Tenaga Nasional Bhd, estimated electricity losses of about 4.6 billion ringgit (US$1.11 billion) from power theft linked to illegal cryptocurrency mining between 2020 and August 2025, citing a parliamentary reply from the energy ministry.

 Fraud factories

 Fraud factories in Asia traffic workers to scam Westerners into buying cryptocurrencies online.

 Law-enforcement use

 Law-enforcement agencies and financial-intelligence units report using public-blockchain records to trace illicit flows, identify counterparties at service providers, and recover assets through seizure and forfeiture.
 In recent operations, tracing supported large seizures linked to investment-fraud schemes; seized assets are typically managed and disposed of by custodial authorities such as the U.S. Marshals Service.
 Regulators and standard-setters note that FATF Recommendation 15 and related guidance shape cooperation with virtual-asset service providers, while also acknowledging barriers from privacy-enhancing techniques such as mixers and privacy coins.
 U.S. oversight bodies have likewise highlighted both the promise of on-chain transparency and persistent challenges in sanctions and AML enforcement.